reyronald/blogging/2025.02.23 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 This misuse is exactly what was happening to us.

-We were aware of what caused the error and why, but we have a very large and complex code base with long function calls that are maintained by up to 3 different engineering teams and more than a dozen engineers.
+We were aware of what caused the error and why, but we have a very large and complex code base with long function calls.
 To orchestrate database operations that happen in multiple modules, we pass the transaction client as an argument to functions through many levels.
-When endpoints get too big, this passing of arguments becomes an issue very similar to the “prop drilling” problem you get in React apps.
+When endpoints get too big, this passing of arguments becomes an issue very similar to the [“prop drilling”](https://react.dev/learn/passing-data-deeply-with-context) problem you get in React apps.

 This becomes more than just annoying when those functions are re-used in different contexts where a transaction is not always needed, so that argument is then marked as optional by the developer working on a new feature.